adamrobertreid/muni-racer/README.md

 3. Build html base structure & link all sheets to html
 4. Link in bootstrap, Jquery scripts
 5. Create a div hich will be the container to house the gameboard.
-6. Write a function using Javascript and JQuery that will allow me to make a object appear inside container.
+6. Write a function using Javascript and JQuery that will allow me to make a `player` object appear inside container.
 7. Get player to move forward to the end of container.
-8. Declare player winner for getting to end of board.
+8. Declare player winner for getting to end of board.*(possibly `alert`)*